 In this age and with the various lockdowns globally, websites have never been more crucial to businesses.
 Now more than ever, consumers perform all their purchases online.

 If you plan to launch or rebrand your business, you must build a website or upgrade the non-functional one you are using.
-Even with the importance of having an e-presence, we believe you don’t have to stress.
+Even with the importance of having an online presence, we believe you don’t have to stress.

-For that reason, we have compiled 7snackable steps to help you start a successful website for your business in this post.
-While we aimed our tips at small businesses, you can equally adapt them for fortune 500 companies.
+For that reason, we have compiled 7 effective steps to help you start a successful website for your business on this post.
+While we aim our tips for small businesses, you can equally adapt them for fortune 500 companies.

 Step 1: Define The Purpose Of Your Website